conceptadev/rockets/packages/nestjs-access-control/README.md

 //...
 ```

-### Using in a Controller
+### Using Delete One in a Controller

-Next, use the `@AccessControlDeleteOne` decorator in your controller to protect the route that handles the deletion of a single resource.
+Next, use the `@AccessControlDeleteOne` decorator in your controller
+to protect the route that handles the deletion of a single resource.

 ```typescript
 //...